Atomic & temp

 await using workspace = await tempWorkspace({ rootDir: "/tmp/my-app", prefix: "build-" });

-const inputPath = await workspace.writePrivate("input.txt", "data");
+const inputPath = await workspace.write("input.txt", "data");

 await runBuild(workspace.dir, inputPath);